Mrwhononumber/Kayyar/README.md

 * Create a location manager singleton class to have one unified access point to the user's location

-* Redesign the viewcontroller responsible for adding new comment/rating
+* Redesign the View Controller responsible for adding new comment/rating

+* Redesign the spot details View Cntroller